uwsampa/graphbench/benchmark/pgx-oracle/README.md

 http://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytics/downloads/index.html
 http://dl.bintray.com/groovy/maven/groovy-binary-2.4.0.zip
 ```
-Notice: the newest version for grooxy is 2.4.3 right now and it is not going to work
+Notice: the newest version for grooxy is 2.4.3 right now and it is not going to work.

 Unzip the files and set PGX_HOME and GROOVY_HOME to the correct directory.